 BPC trainings are known for their quality and rigour.
 We accredit a wide range of psychoanalytic trainings and our training providers also offer taster courses, seminars, and university-accredited degrees.

-Our training criteria documents are currently under review and the revised versions will be uploaded shortly.
+Our training criteria documents are currently under review.
+The psychodynamic psychotherapy training criteria document is available at the bottom of this page, and others will be uploaded shortly.

 The public is safeguarded by maintaining the integrity of the Register of practicing clinicians, with ongoing scrutiny of their trainings and continuing professional development post-qualification.

 Accredited trainings are delivered by our Member Institutions, who are responsible for admission to the Register at the point of qualification from their training.